abhi25072002/Paint_OOPS/README.md

-# Paint_OOPS
-Paint application using OOPs concept and OpenGL library
-# Paint – Shapes Editor Using OOP in C++
+# Paint – Shapes Editor Using OOPs and OpenGL in C++

 ## 📌 Overview
 This project is a **Shapes Editor/Paint application** implemented in **C++** using OpenGL and GLUT.